ishaanjav/Face_Analyzer/README.md

 ## Usage:

 The app is simple enough to use: the first page contains two button- one for taking the picture, the other for processing the picture.
 Hence, the app requires Camera Permission.
-Once the picture is taken, you can press the "Process" button and the app will use an `AsyncTask` and the Microsoft Face API to detect the faces in an image and get information about facial attributes such as age, headpose, gender, emotions, and more. *(You can customize what data the app detects and analyzes by specifying it in `FaceServiceClient.FaceAttributeType.MY_FACIAL_ATTRIBUTES` which is located in the `doInBackground` method of the `AsyncTask`.)*
+Once the picture is taken, you can press the "Process" button and the app will use an `AsyncTask` and the Microsoft Face API to detect the faces in an image and get information about facial attributes such as age, headpose, gender, emotions, and more. *(You can customize what data the app detects and analyzes by specifying it in `FaceServiceClient.FaceAttributeType.MY_FACIAL_ATTRIBUTES` which is located in the `doInBackground` method of the `AsyncTask`.
+For more details, check out the [Detecting Particular Facial Attributes Section](#detecting-particular-facial-attributes))*

 Once the image has been processed, it takes you to a second page, where for each person's face it detected in the image, it generates a thumbnail of the individual, and displays it in a `ListView` alongside the information analyzed from the previous page.
 Once again, the Microsoft Face API offers a variety of features which can be found at [their site](https://azure.microsoft.com/en-us/services/cognitive-services/face/) and you can choose what `FaceAttributeType` will be analyzed by specifying it in the `AsyncTask`.